Does the month of May mean manual actions?

 We’re guessing you’ll be able to tell the answers to these pretty quickly.
 Now the question is: Where do you go from here?
 And how can you avoid Google penalties?

-Scared of Google Penalties?
+Are you scared of Google Penalties?
 Use Proven SEO Practices!